 Jared Wesley

 Jared Wesley is a professor of political science at the University of Alberta.
 He researches the links between elections and community values.
-He is author of Code Politics: Campaigns and Cultures on the Canadian Prairies (UBC Press, 2011).
-Website is here.
+He leads the Common Ground initiative.
 Twitter: @DrJaredWesley

 Vous pouvez reproduire cet article d’Options politiques en ligne ou dans un périodique imprimé, sous licence Creative Commons Attribution.